Harry Ramsay: 2009–10

 Harry displays a natural talent for basketball and his cousin Andrew Robinson (Jordan Patrick Smith) encourages his ambition to play for school team.
 Scott Griffin, (Eamonn George), a school bully who is jealous of Harry's talent, tried to stop Harry from attending tryouts by intimidating and threatening him.
 Harry, with the support of his family, Andrew and Summer Hoyland (Jordy Lucas) decided to ignore Griffo and successfully tried out for team.
 Harry and Andrew both begin to compete to win Summer's affection and, after helping Summer out with her grandmother's love life, they share a kiss.
 However, Natasha Williams (Valentina Novakovic) tells Summer about Harry and Andrew's competition.
 Summer later tells Harry and Andrew that she does not want to be friends with them for them treating her like an object.
 Harry and Andrew decide to work together to regain Summer's friendship and she eventually forgives them until she gets into a fight with Natasha over her interfering with her friends and she realises how they have turned her into someone she doesn't want to be and so tells them she can't be their friend anymore.
 Harry grows jealous when he finds out that Summer is dating Chris Pappas (James Mason), but he eventually makes up with Summer.
 Sophie applies to the National Basketball Academy on Harry's behalf, as she knows he will not do it himself.
 Harry is then chosen to try out in front of Andrew Gaze.
 Harry is accepted into the academy and he struggles to tell Kate that he is going to be leaving for Sydney.
 Harry changes his mind about going after listening to Andrew, but Kate helps him out and convinces him that he has the courage to go.
 Harry then leaves for Sydney after saying goodbye to his friends and family.

 Reception

 The character of Harry has previously proved to outrage some viewers.
 Moore revealed that people had been angry at some of the stuff Harry had done.
 Moore said "They say 'How can you do this?
 You're such a horrible person.'
 I'm like 'Sorry.'
 Some people come up to me and say 'Did your mum really die?'
 And I'm like 'It's fictional!'".
+Cameron Adams of the Herald Sun branded the character "perpetually sad Harry".